amritasuresh/amrita_suresh_new.github.io/_pages/midterm.md

   - /midterm
 ---

-My midterm defense will be on *Wednesday, 12 May 2021, 10am*.
+My midterm defense will be on **Wednesday, 12 May 2021, 10h CET**.
 It will be online, and the link will be shared here shortly.

 The report for the defense can be found [here](midterm/Amrita_report.pdf).